NGC 6872: Interaction with IC 4970

-A galaxy group in the constellation of Pavo including the Condor Galaxy, NGC 6872.
+A galaxy group in the constellation of Pavo including NGC 6872.

 IC 4970 is a nearby lenticular galaxy, located only a few arcseconds away, and is known to be interacting with NGC 6872.
 Horrelou and Koribalski (2007), using a computer simulation to determine how the two galaxies were interacting, reported that IC 4970 approached NGC 6872 nearly along the plane of its spiral disk, making its closest approach approximately 130 million years ago and resulting in the latter's current highly elongated shape.

 An ultraviolet-to-infrared study by Eufrasio, et al. (2013), using data from GALEX, Spitzer, and other resources found that the interaction between the two galaxies appears to have triggered significant star formation in the northeastern arm of NGC 6872 beginning about 40 kpc from its nucleus.
 The same appears to have also occurred in the southwestern arm.
 A bright ultraviolet source was discovered at the end of the northeastern arm, around 90 kpc from the nucleus, which may be a tidal dwarf galaxy formed out of the interaction between IC 4970 and NGC 6872.
 The bright ultraviolet nature of this cluster indicates that it contains stars less than 200 million years old, which roughly coincides with the timeframe of the collision.
 Mihos, et al. (1993), and Eufrasio, et al. (2014), suggest that prior to its interaction with IC 4970, the galaxy's disk may have been non-uniform with an extended mass distribution.